|Effective date||22 June 2020|

 d) relevant RMIT Guidelines to HDR examiners.

-2.7.
-Before completing the Recommended Panel of Examiners Form, supervisors should satisfy themselves that:
+2.8.
+Before completing the Recommended Panel of Examiners form, supervisors should satisfy themselves that:

-a) examiners are available at the necessary time
+a) examiners will be available at the necessary time

 b) where a confidentiality agreement is required, that examiners are willing to sign such an agreement in principle